Texas Contractors Insurance

 - General Contractors

-Whether you are a contractor or a subcontractor, it’s important that you carry your own insurance.
-As a subcontractor, make sure you aren’t counting on the main contractor’s policy to extend coverage for you as well.
+No matter what type of contractor you are, it’s important that you carry your own insurance.
+As a subcontractor, make sure you aren’t counting on the prime contractor’s policy to extend coverage for you as well.
 If your name isn’t on the policy, you shouldn’t rely on it.
-There are a few types of insurance that every subcontractor should have, including:
+There are a few types of insurance that every subcontractor should have, including::

 - Contractor’s Error & Omissions